Welcome to Trinity Buffalo!

 We offer a Wednesday noontime service where Holy Communion is celebrated and prayers are offered for the world.
 This is an informal gathering with shared leadership of the readings and prayers.
 In place of a sermon, the group engages in thoughtful discussion of the readings.

-From Memorial Day through Labor Day, weather permitting, Trinity gathers Sunday mornings for Outdoor Worship in our courtyard.
-Surrounded by our beautifully tended garden, accompanied by the gentle bubbling of the koi pond, and framed by the subtle, steady rhythm of Delaware Avenue, we experience worship in a way that feels both contemplative and joyfully alive.
+From Memorial Day through Labor Day, weather permitting, Trinity gathers Sunday mornings for outdoor worship in our courtyard.
+Surrounded by our beautifully tended garden, accompanied by the gentle bubbling of the pond, and framed by the subtle, steady rhythm of Delaware Avenue, we experience worship in a way that feels both contemplative and joyfully alive.
+These summer liturgies reflect the heart of, rooted in tradition yet open to creation; grounded in sacred ritual yet fully engaged with the life of the city around us.
+Worship outdoors deepens our sense of community, invites newcomers with ease, and reminds us that God meets us not only within stone walls but also under open skies.

 Like all churches Trinity was affected by the COVID-19 pandemic.
 During the pandemic Trinity quickly adapted to online worship.
 While we all missed an opportunity to gather in person, technology created an opportunity to reach people in their homes and remain connected.
 We have an active online Trinity community and now consider online worship and programming an important part of our ministry.
 All of our worship services are livestreamed to Facebook and YouTube.